Back to Blog

 • Proof of income

-• Spanish banking references
+• Spanish banking relationships

-• Deposits or guarantees
+• Deposits and guarantees

 First-Year Reality: Operational, Not Lifestyle

-• Getting your NIE (foreigner identification number)
+• Obtaining a NIE (foreigner identification number)

 • Opening a Spanish bank account